 Vegan Meal Prep

 First and foremost however, if you’ve decided to try going vegan for 2019 and are new to the lifestyle – hello!
 I’m so glad you’ve joined.
 Welcome to a world of cooking that’s full of flavour and beauty.
 Also, welcome to making the world a kinder place through what you’re eating.
 If you’re feeling a bit overwhelmed by the sudden change in diet, I absolutely understand.
 I’ve been there.
 When I first turned vegan I remember thinking I’d never be full or nourished again, but I’m happy to report that those feelings soon went away with a little exploration of new foods.
 I actually look back at my old habits now and realise my way of eating was a quite limited!

 We’re lucky that nowadays we live in a world where there are a lot of plant-based options.
 It seems like every day a different company/shop/restaurant is launching new plant-based products, making vegan meal prep a lot more accessible.
 Still, it can be daunting at first.
-I totally understand that, so read on to find my top vegan meal prep tips.
+If you’re new to veganism and struggling, you might want to check out my guide on How to Go Vegan (10 Steps to Make it Stick).
+Otherwise, read on to find my top vegan meal prep tips.
 I’ll have you prepping like a pro in no time!
 And keep scrolling after to find the recipe for my gorgeous and oh-so-easy Warming Bean Chili (pictured).

 Vegan Meal Prep Tips